 AMQP (Advanced Message Queuing Protocol) is a networking protocol that enables conforming client applications to communicate with conforming messaging middleware brokers.

-Messaging brokers receive messages from producers (applications that publish them) and route them to consumers (applications that process them).
+Messaging brokers receive messages from publishers (applications that publish them, also known as producers) and route them to consumers (applications that process them).

-Since AMQP is a network protocol, the producers, consumers and the broker can all reside on different machines.
+Since AMQP is a network protocol, the publishers, consumers and the broker can all reside on different machines.

 Networks are unreliable and applications may fail to process messages therefore the AMQP model has a notion of message acknowledgements: when a message is delivered to a consumer the consumer notifies the broker, either automatically or as soon as the application developer chooses to do so.
 When message acknowledgements are in use, a broker will only completely remove a message from a queue when it receives a notification for that message (or group of messages).

-In certain situations, for example, when a message cannot be routed, messages may be returned to producers, dropped, or, if the broker implements an extension, placed into a so-called "dead letter queue".
-Producers choose how to handle situations like this by publishing messages using certain parameters.
+In certain situations, for example, when a message cannot be routed, messages may be returned to publishers, dropped, or, if the broker implements an extension, placed into a so-called "dead letter queue".
+Publishers choose how to handle situations like this by publishing messages using certain parameters.

 Queues, exchanges and bindings are collectively referred to as AMQP entities.